-It is also pleasing to note that the world’s largest clinical trial for problem gambling treatment found that, one year after calling the Gambling Helpline, three-quarters of callers had quit or significantly reduced their gambling.
+Also, the world’s largest clinical trial for problem gambling treatment found that one year after calling the Gambling Helpline three-quarters of callers had quit or significantly reduced their gambling.

 This research provides a level of assurance for local communities, councils and the government.

 > Download NZCT's problem gambling fact sheet (PDF, 774kb)